enricogoerlitz/Data-Analysis/04_911_Calls/README.md

 -   Which Town got the most 911-Calls

--   What are the most 911-Emergency-Types in the Top-911-Call-Towns
+-   What are the most 911-EmergencyTypes in the Top-911-Call-Towns

--   Is there a Patterns between the frequency of 911-Calls and the HourOfDay
+-   Is there a Pattern between the Frequency of 911-Calls and the HourOfDay

--   Is there a Patterns between the frequency of 911-Calls and the DayOfWeek
+-   Is there a Pattern between the Frequency of 911-Calls and the DayOfWeek

--   Is there a Patterns between the frequency of 911-Calls and the Month
+-   Is there a Pattern between the Frequency of 911-Calls and the Month

 <br>

 **EmergencyTypes of 911-Calls**

--   How is the distribution of Emergency-Types
+-   How is the Distribution of EmergencyTypes

 -   In which Towns are the most EMS-911-Calls